yl4070/PDFoutline/README.md

 to make a reproducible scientific project named
 > PDFoutline

+> Simple script to add outline to the pdf based on txt file that contains toble of content (copied from the pdf)

 To (locally) reproduce this project, do the following:

 0. Download this code base.
 Notice that raw data are typically not included in the